-5405.40 Guidelines for Sale of Food Items Outside of School Meals Program
+5405.40: Guidelines for Sale of Food Items Outside of School Meal Program

 The Superintendent of Schools shall develop regulations to establish specific guidelines for the sale or offering of foods, snacks and beverages in vending machines, school stores and elsewhere on school property.
+These regulations will meet or exceed the guidelines put forth in the USDA Smart Snack standards.